-A 6-bed hospital registered residence with nursing, Berkeley Close supports adult males who are recovering from an acquired / traumatic brain injury and require on-going programmes of care to reintegrate in to community.
+A 6-bed hospital registered residence with nursing, Berkeley Close supports adult males who are recovering from an acquired/traumatic brain injury and who require an on-going programme of care to enable their return to community.

 37 Berkeley Close is a Transitional Living unit for adult males, located in a quiet residential area close to Northampton town centre.
 We provide continuous support and interventions to address a range of behavioural and cognitive issues, and test people’s recovery in a community setting, in a group environment.

 Our patients develop a framework of skills that allows them to re-integrate with their community